FarronF/limerick-council-meetings/meetings/2019/03/25-Full Meeting of Limerick City and County Council/Minutes - Full Meeting of Limerick City and County Council - 28th January 2019.md

 young couples to build next to rural houses, support small scale contractors, help maintain

 pupil numbers in local schools and reduce housing waiting lists.
+He noted the potential for
+---
-He noted the potential for--- the Council to let out the property in the future and asked that the Housing Department
+the Council to let out the property in the future and asked that the Housing Department

 contact the Minister in relation to the motion and that the motion be circulated to all Local